spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 One Final Requirement:

-Your aspenmanagedidentity needs the Virtual Machine Contributor role.
+Your yourmanagedidentity needs the Virtual Machine Contributor role.

 Since your VMs are spread across many Resource Groups, the easiest way to handle permissions is to assign that role at the Subscription level.